 Justin’s sources the highest-quality, local ingredients through a simplified the supply chain.
 They sourced Rainforest Alliance Certified cocoa for their chocolate.
-This means that the farm the cocoa was sourced from has a waste management system, water conversation system, and a soil conservation system that have gone through the Rainforest Alliance certification program to learn how to implement all these measures from specialists.
-This also means that the workers on the cocoa farm are paid a fair wage, and have safe living and working conditions.
+Therefore, the farm the cocoa was sourced from has a waste management system, water conversation system, and a soil conservation system that have gone through the Rainforest Alliance certification program to learn how to implement all these measures from specialists.
+Additionally, the workers on the cocoa farm are paid a fair wage, and have safe living and working conditions.
 The palm oil that they use is Certified Orangutan Friendly and they are members of the Round table for Sustainable Palm Oil.

 Pick it up at: Kroger, Amazon, Thrive Market, Whole Foods, Costco, and Target.

 Certified by Fair Trade USA.
 All the chocolate used is over 55% Fair Trade and the palm kernel oil is sustainably sourced.
 Fair Trade certification ensures that cocoa farmers receive a fair price, enabling them to follow good agricultural practices.
 After that they also get invest in their farms and communities.
 In addition, Little Secrets is also in the process of getting their Non-GMO certification.

 Pick it up at: Whole Foods, Kroger, Giant, Stop & Shop, and Wegman’s.